ove/ove-docs/docs/INSTALLATION.md

 ### Compiling source code for the PM2 runtime using Lerna

-Once you have cloned or downloaded the code OVE can be compiled using the [Lerna](https://lernajs.io/) build system:
+Once you have cloned or downloaded the code, OVE can be compiled using the [Lerna](https://lernajs.io/) build system:

 ```sh
 cd ove